LCworkshops/samco/README.md

-# MACODA
+# SAMCO
-This provides the "official" webpage of the MACODA workshop.
+This provides the "official" webpage of the SAMCO workshop.